Chart Color Schemes

 Albion Park - Macquarie Pass lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Albion Park - Macquarie Pass's population is around 24,111 as of Nov 2025.
-This reflects an increase from the 2021 Census figure of 19,026 people, a rise of 5,085 individuals (26.7%).
-The change was inferred from ABS's estimated resident population of 22,702 in June 2024 and an additional 1,125 validated new addresses since the Census date.
-This results in a population density ratio of 320 persons per square kilometer.
-Albion Park - Macquarie Pass's growth exceeded both non-metro areas (5.1%) and its SA4 region.
-Migration from other states contributed approximately 78.8% to overall population gains, with natural growth and overseas migration also being positive factors.
+Albion Park - Macquarie Pass's population is approximately 24,111 as of November 2025.
+This represents a 26.7% increase from the 2021 Census figure of 19,026 people.
+The estimated resident population in June 2024 was 22,702, with an additional 1,125 validated new addresses since the Census date contributing to this growth.
+This results in a population density of 320 persons per square kilometer.
+The area's growth rate exceeded that of both the non-metro area (5.1%) and its SA4 region.
+Interstate migration accounted for approximately 78.8% of the overall population gains, with natural growth and overseas migration also contributing positively.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Population projections indicate exceptional growth in the area, expected to grow by 12,880 persons to 2041, reflecting a total increase of 47.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where necessary, with a base year of 2021.
+Population projections indicate exceptional growth, placing the area in the top 10 percent of national non-metropolitan areas by 2041.
+The population is expected to increase by 12,880 persons by then, reflecting a total gain of 47.6% over the 17-year period.

 Frequently Asked Questions - Population